Unity-Technologies/EntityComponentSystemSamples/DOTS_Guide/intro/intro-entities.md

 }
 ```

+> [!NOTE]
-> NOTE: Whether a component should be exposed directly as a public field, only as a property, or only through methods is a matter of judgement in each case.
+> Whether a component should be exposed directly as a public field, only as a property, or only through methods is a matter of judgement in each case.

 An aspect can include fields of these types: